Deducteam/lambdapi/docs/commands.rst

 ::

-   set infix left 6 "+" ≔ add
+   set infix left 6 "+" ≔ add;
-   set infix left 7 "×" ≔ mul
+   set infix left 7 "×" ≔ mul;

 The modifier ``infix``, ``infix right`` and ``infix left`` can be used to specify whether the defined symbol is non-associative, associative to